 Goodwill is tested for impairment annually or more frequently if events or circumstances indicate that the carrying amount may not be recoverable.
 The impairment test involves a two-step process.
-The first step is to estimate the fair value of the reporting unit through discounting projected future net cash flows.
+The first step is to estimate the fair value of the reporting unit using valuation models such as discounting projected future net cash flows and/or a multiple of earnings.
 If the carrying amount of a reporting unit, including goodwill, exceeds the estimated fair value, a second step is performed.
 Under the second step, the identifiable assets and liabilities, including identifiable intangible assets and liabilities, of the reporting unit are estimated at fair value as of the current testing date.
 The excess of the estimated fair value of the reporting unit over the estimated fair value of net assets establishes the implied value of goodwill.
 If the carrying amount of goodwill exceeds the implied value of goodwill, an impairment loss is recognized in an amount equal to that excess.